Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 Let us create a custom sequence of operations:

-1. Create a resource file with the name ResourceFile, which includes the following string:
+1. Create a resource file with the name *ResourceFile*, which includes the following string:
 ~~~~~
 NameSequence.exec.op:    MyOper
 ~~~~~
 where *MyOper* is the name of operation.
 2. Input a custom parameter for this operation in the resource file, for example:
 ~~~~~
 NameSequence.MyOper.Tolerance: 0.01
 ~~~~~

-where Tolerance is the name of the parameter and 0.01 is its value.
+where *Tolerance* is the name of the parameter and 0.01 is its value.
 3. Add the following string into *void ShapeProcess_OperLibrary::Init()*:
 ~~~~~
 ShapeProcess::RegisterOperator(;MyOper;,
 new ShapeProcess_UOperator(myfunction));
 ~~~~~
 where *myfunction* is a function which implements the operation.
 4. Create this function in *ShapeProcess_OperLibrary* as follows:
 ~~~~~
 static Standard_Boolean myfunction (const